 Vancouver Escort Carrier

-Personally I think you can and should slap some Reykjaviks in any and all places you can in groups of three.
-If you have the space and are comfortable with adding the strategy rating, just do it.
-As long as you back them up with a solid core of cruisers, you can let these little devils run rampant around all over the board, causing explosions (their opponents, or their own…) with reckless abandon.
-If you’re looking for a more careful and exacting approach (booooorrrrriiiiiiinnnnnggg), they pair very well with Limas, just like their bigger Kyiv cousins.
+If you like the immediate damage of the Reyk over the Havana, you have to be pretty careful with them.
+You need to back them up with a solid core of cruisers, and nip around the edges board.
+They still pair well withwith Limas, just like their bigger Kyiv cousins.
 With two Limas adding 12” to a target’s signature value, there is just no hiding from the Reyks.
 With their speed, they’re also excellent backline hunters in their own right.
 Need an enemy detector on the backline to go away?
-Reyks can absolutely reach it, especially with their own signatures already elevated.
+Reyks can absolutely reach it, especially with the scannign ship's own signatures already elevated.
 They are also outliers, so they incur no strategy rating penalty for being out of battlegroup cohesion.
 Speaking of which, with such poor armor, you’re probably going to want to keep their strategy rating at least a little low.
 The aforementioned three Reyks and two Limas are a pretty comfortable strategy rating of 8.
 A group of three operating independently is only a strategy rating of 6.
 Both groups should slot nicely into a fleet.

 Nuuk EM Harasser

-While the Reykjavik is an auto-include to me, the Nuuk requires a bit more careful planning and consideration.
+The Nuuk requires careful planning and consideration.
 It has the same speed advantages and armor disadvantages as the Reykjavik.
 The difference is the payload, which is…weird.
 Instead of doing damage, the Nuuk forces targeted ships to remain on standard orders for the remainder of the turn.
 With a 4+ lock and only a single shot per ship, the ability is a little on the sketchy side.
 With two Nuuks firing at the same target, you should be able to more or less count on it, but there are bound to be some swings.
-40 points per ship, and a minimum of 80 points for the group is a lot to pay for such an ability.
+Now that they are 30 points per ship,they are an intriguing ship, if still a bit on the janky side.
 You’re also obviously not going to be killing an enemy ship with their weapon, so Nuuks also have to worry quite a bit about retaliatory fire.
 That’s not exactly good news for a ship with paper thin armor.